RSingKK/A-Novel-Any-angle-2D-MTF-Estimation/README.md

 **(3) Preservation: It diligently preserves origin radiometric information.**

+**(4) Low complexity: It does not rely on HR images as reference.**

-**(4) Automation: It fulfills the automatic sharpening process during the radiometic correction of raw satellite images in the Satellite Ground Station System.**
+**(5) Automation: It fulfills the automatic sharpening process during the radiometic correction of raw satellite images in the Satellite Ground Station System.**

 ## 2. Sharpening Results Presentation